Judge Temporarily Protects Abortion Access At Missouri Clinic

 State health officials say Planned Parenthood did not agree until late May to comply with revised state regulations requiring that doctors give patients pelvic exams 72 hours before abortions while screening them.

 Planned Parenthood doctors say repeat pelvic exams are medically unnecessary and invasive.
-Doctors also did not follow a state law that requires that the physician who informs a patient seeking an abortion of its risks also performs the procedure until late May, state officials say.
+Doctors also did not until late May follow a state law that requires that the physician who informs a patient seeking an abortion of its risks also perform the procedure, state officials say.

 Lawyers for Planned Parenthood told that judge that state officials have unlawfully made the interviews a condition of the license renewal process.
 They said the clinic must submit to inspections and have an opportunity to correct any problems noted by state inspectors before the department denies it a renewed license.

 This is the second time that Stelzer has temporarily extended the St. Louis clinic's license.
-The clinic's license was set to expire May 31.
-But Stelzer issued a temporary restraining order that day that kept its license in place until he ruled on Planned Parenthood's request for an injunction.
+The license was set to expire May 31.
+But Stelzer issued a temporary restraining order that day that kept the license in place until he ruled on Planned Parenthood's request for an injunction.

 The legal battle follows a decision by Republican Gov. Mike Parson to sign a law that outlaws abortion after eight weeks of pregnancy.

-If the clinic closes, Missouri would become the first state without an abortion clinic.
+If the clinic closes, Missouri will become the first state without an abortion clinic.
 Planned Parenthood officials have said the state is trying to end access to abortion even before there is a challenge to the Supreme Court's 1973 ruling in Roe v.
 Wade, which legalized abortion nationwide.

-"I don't think it's hard to see that the department of health has used the licensing as a weapon of the Republican and conservative government," McNicholas said.
+"I don't think it's hard to see that the Department of Health has used the licensing as a weapon of the Republican and conservative government," McNicholas said.

 "The spotlight has traditionally been on legislatures passing really restrictive law and outright bans on abortion," she said. "[But] this process of using the regulatory oversight and licensing of clinics is actually a more dangerous process because there's less oversight of those entities, and that really is being driven by politically appointed individuals."